What is vitamin D?

 British winters are particularly problematic due to reduced sunlight and the fact that between October and April time, the sunlight we do get is of the wrong wavelength to actually create vitamin D in the skin.
 This is why vitamin D deficiency increases during the winter months, especially in those already in the ‘at risk’ groups stated above.

 Most other vitamins and minerals can be gained abundantly through the foods we eat, however this is sadly not the case when it comes to vitamin D. We are not able to get all of the vitamin D we need from food sources alone, which is why some sun exposure or even supplementation may be necessary.
 However knowing which foods are good sources of vitamin D and increasing these in your diet will definitely help.
-Here are some foods you may wish to add to your shopping basket:
+Here are the top four for you to add to your shopping basket:

 Do we need to take a vitamin D supplement?